ExistentialRobotics/SSMI/README.md

   </a>
 </div>

-# Semantic Shannon Mutual Information (S2MI)
+# Semantic Shannon Mutual Information (SSMI)

 S2MI is a library for autonomous robot exploration using a stream of depth and semantic segmentation images as the input to build a semantically annotated OctoMap in real-time.

 S2MI is implemented as two ROS packages, which can be built on x86-64 and ARM-based processors:
-- Semantic OctoMap implementation for building probabilistic multi-class maps of an environment ([S2MI-Mapping](https://github.com/ExistentialRobotics/S2MI/tree/master/S2MI-Mapping))
+- Semantic OctoMap implementation for building probabilistic multi-class maps of an environment ([SSMI-Mapping](https://github.com/ExistentialRobotics/SSMI/tree/master/SSMI-Mapping))
-- Autonomous exploration using Semantic Shannon Mutual Information ([S2MI-Planning](https://github.com/ExistentialRobotics/S2MI/tree/master/S2MI-Planning))
+- Autonomous exploration using Semantic Shannon Mutual Information ([SSMI-Planning](https://github.com/ExistentialRobotics/SSMI/tree/master/SSMI-Planning))

 <p align="center">
     <a href="https://www.youtube.com/embed/KosSp3znqFo">